plabram/plabram/README.md

+Nive to meet you.
+I'm Penelope:
 * 🚀 Full Stack Developer specialising in JavaScript (#NodeJS, #Express, #React) for both frontend and backend.
 * 🗄️ Experienced with databases (#PostgreSQL, #MongoDB, #TypeORM).
 * 📱 Dabbles in mobile dev using #ReactNative and #SwiftUI.
 * 🛠️ Daily user of CI/CD tools like #GitHub and #Docker.

+My background is a little different:
 * ❓ Majored in formal logic as part of a Philosophy degree.
 * 💻 Completely self-taught and always enjoy learning new things.
 * 📊 10+ years in product management, which helps me build things that make an impact.